 Dear ESR Families,

-I would like to add a word this week about the importance of attendance at school.
+I would like to remind everyone about the importance of attendance at school.
 We know that children are most successful at school when they attend regularly.
 When new families come to our school, I always ask what it is about an arts based curriculum that appeals to them for their children.
 In addition, I explain that while attendance is important at all schools, it is critical at an arts school where artists in residence work with students to prepare for our Spring Celebration of Learning Through the Arts.
 For families who vacation during the school calendar months, an arts school may not be the best fit for their family.
 Our artists are booked to work with teachers and students from February until March, and students who miss extended amounts of school during those times miss out on the benefits of learning and embodying curricular concepts through drama, music, or movement.
-In addition, it can affect the extent to which students can participate in our Spring Celebration which is used by teachers for assessment when preparing report cards.
-This, in turn, can affect a student's grades.
+In addition, it will affect the extent to which students can participate in our Spring Celebration which is used by teachers for assessment when preparing report cards.
+In addition, extended absences will affect academic performance and will also be reflected in student report cards.
 Please remember that teachers do not provide homework for students who are vacationing and will not assess any work completed by students while they are away.
+In addition, vacation absences may affect your child's ability to participate in some extracurricular events and activities, such as Musical Theatre, Reading Link Challenge, etc.

 Please make sure that your children are coming to school with clothing that will keep them warm and dry over the next few months.
 All students are required to have indoor shoes at school and are expected to change their footwear every time they go in and/or outside.
 As the days become wetter and slippery sidewalks necessitate the use of road salt, our floors become dangerously slippery and the finish is destroyed.
 Please help us keep our school clean and safe by making sure your son/daughter has appropriate indoor footwear.